cheld/ospo/DEVELOPMENT.md

 # Development

-## Setup a Development Environment in Codespaces
+## Setup a Development Environment

-No setup required when using Github Codespaces.
-Just open the project.
+* **Codespaces** - No setup required when using Github Codespaces.
+Just open the project

-## Setup a Development Environment in VSCode

-No setup required when using VSCode and Docker.
+* **VSCode** - No setup required when using VSCode and Docker.
 Just open the project in Devcontainer.

-## Setup a Development Environment Locally

-Install Ruby and Jekyll following the the instructions from the [Jekyll website](https://jekyllrb.com/docs/installation/).
+* **Local** - Install Ruby and Jekyll following the the instructions from the [Jekyll website](https://jekyllrb.com/docs/installation/).

 ## Build the Website